AmirYarmhmdi/codeaster-llm-agent-showcase/README.md

 ## 🚀 Overview

-This repository showcases **my technical contributions** to a collaborative project with
-**Saeideh Mohammadikish**, where we developed an **LLM-based automation pipeline for the Code_Aster FEM solver** using Python, LangChain, and Gmsh.
+This repository showcases **my technical contributions** to a collaborative project with **Saeideh Mohammadikish**, where we developed an **LLM-based automation pipeline for the Code_Aster FEM solver** using Python, LangChain, Code_Aster, and Gmsh.

 The system enables a user to describe a structural problem **in natural language**, and the pipeline automatically generates: